China Entry Card Guide – How to Fill & Travel Requirements

 Search “Immigration Bureau 12367” in WeChat or Alipay to access the online form.

-4. Scan the Official QR Code
+4. Scan QR Code at the Airport

 When you arrive at the airport in China, you will see posters and signboards showing the official QR code.
 Scan it with your phone to submit the form instantly.